 The fluorescent antibody test (FAT) is a rapid test that can be used to detect CSFV antigen in cryostat sections of tonsils, spleen, kidney, lymph nodes or distal portions of the ileum.
 Tissues should be collected from several (febrile and/or diseased) animals (Bouma et al., 2001) and transported without preservatives under cool conditions, but not frozen.
 Cryostat sections are stained directly with anti-CSF immunoglobulin conjugated to a fluorescence marker such as fluorescein isothiocyanate (FITC) or indirectly using a secondary fluorescent conjugate and examined by fluorescence microscopy.
-During the first stage of the infection, tonsillar tissue is the most suitable, as this is the first to become affected by the virus irrespective of the route of infection (Ressang, 1973).
-In subacute and chronic cases, the ileum is frequently positive and occasionally may be the only tissue to display fluorescence.
+During the first stage of the infection, tonsillar tissue is the most suitable, as this is the first to become affected by the virus irrespective of the route of infection.
+In subacute and chronic cases, the ileum is frequently positive and occasionally may be the only tissue to display fluorescence, tonsil is also a suitable sample in living animals.

 A negative FAT result does not completely rule out CSF infection.
-When suspicion of CSF continues, further samples should be obtained or attempts made at reverse-transcription polymerase chain reaction (RT-PCR) or virus isolation in cell culture.
-In some cases during the terminal stage of disease, neutralising antibodies can mask a positive reaction.
+When suspicion of CSF continues, further samples should be obtained or attempts made at RT-PCR or virus isolation in cell culture.
+In some cases, during the terminal stage of disease, neutralising antibodies can mask a positive reaction.